cpinitiative/usaco-guide/content/4_Plat/Plat_Slope.md

 ---
 slug: /plat/slope
-title: "Plat - Slope Trick"
+title: "Slope Trick"
 author: Benjamin Qi
+order: 7
 ---

 Slope trick is a way to represent a function that satisfies the following conditions: